 The way we like to approach any discussion is by setting up a platform from which to start the discussion.
 And this is very important when you are dealing with a very diverse group of people.
 And the thing about people, normal everyday people, is they are not critical thinkers.
 So someone that is White generally can see the entire world in spheres of Whiteness, even how they see us is relative to their whiteness.
 Religious Zealots see only their version of religion in everything.
 So much so that after telling them you do not believe in their book, they still using it as the bases of their arguments.
-“But the books says…” Did I just not tell you I believe in your book? — Anyway.
+“But the books says…” Did I just not tell you I do not believe in your book? — Anyway.
 So for us all debates/discussions must have a purpose and that purpose is part of the foundation we like to set-up before wasting our time discussing something.

 |↑1||Generalization in quantitative and qualitative research: Myths and strategies, Denise F. Polit a,b,|

 |↑2||https://www.greenleft.org.au/content/john-pilger-south-africa-has-anc-sold-out Pilger:John Pilger on South Africa: has the ANC sold out?|

 |↑3||https://www.nytimes.com/2017/10/24/business/south-africa-economy-apartheid.html End of Apartheid in South Africa?
 Not in Economic Terms|